YanickT/Library/README.md

 Maybe it will be improved in the future.

-If you have any ideas how to improve or find bugs it please tell me.
+If you have any ideas how to improve or find bugs please tell me.

 ## Usage
 ### Setup